UoB-COMSM0166/2025-group-5/README.md

 > *As a player, I want to grow through earned abilities so I can overcome challenges and feel my mastery deepen.*

+---

 **AC1: Progression-Based Problem Solving**
 > *Given* the player has unlocked transformation abilities,
 > *When* they encounter negative status effects (e.g., burn, slow),
 > *Then* they can activate an appropriate transformation to neutralize it.

 📌 **Backlog Highlights**:
 - [✓] Transformations tied to debuff resolution
 - [✓] Ability usage signaled via updated UI indicators
 - [✗] No dynamic scaling of difficulty or debuff severity

 ---

 **AC2: Souls-like Difficulty via Layered Design**
 > *Given* the player enters a level,
 > *When* they face multiple hazards (combat, layout, limited sight),
 > *Then* the challenge emerges from interaction, not stat inflation.

 📌 **Backlog Highlights**:
 - [✓] Enemy “aggro zones” trigger speed bursts on detection
 - [✓] Players can exploit patrol range limits to reposition
 - [✓] Graveyard’s vision-limiting mechanic increases tension and cognitive load
 - [✗] Optional hint system not yet implemented

-🛠️ *Evaluation Insight:* The combination of perceptual limits and mobility-based combat created a satisfying balance of tension and control.
+🛠️ *Evaluation Insight:*
+The combination of perceptual limits and mobility-based combat created a satisfying balance of tension and control.

 ---

 #### 📍 4.
 Iterative Backlog Development

 Our product backlog evolved dynamically via:

-- Weekly internal reflections (informal retrospectives)
+- 🔄 Weekly internal reflections (informal retrospectives)
-- Think-aloud and playtest feedback
+- 🧪 Think-aloud and playtest feedback
-- Shifting technical feasibility
+- 🧱 Shifting technical feasibility
-- Narrative integration opportunities
+- 🧵 Narrative integration opportunities

-📌 Iteration Examples:
+📌 **Iteration Examples**:
 - Level transitions added post-feedback on emotional pacing
 - Transformation cues clarified after onboarding confusion
 - Cursed vision tutorial acknowledged, deferred due to scope

 > 🧠 *Key lesson:* Flexibility and responsiveness outperformed rigid planning.